3 Month Old Teething – Common Concerns About Early Teething

 How Can Parents Help Ease Their 3-Month-Old Teething Infant’s Discomfort?

-Parents often wonder how to comfort their babies when they are teething.
+Parents often wonder how to soothe a teething baby at 3 months.
 Here are some teething remedies parents can use to help ease their teething infant’s discomfort:

 1. Teething Mittens